cenfun/lz-loader/README.md

 # lz-loader

-A loader for webpack that allows importing assets (json/txt/svg/html/css ...) as a compressed string with [lz-string](https://github.com/pieroxy/lz-string)
+A loader for webpack that allows importing assets (json/txt/svg/html/css ...) as a compressed string with [lz-string](https://github.com/pieroxy/lz-string), and self decompressed on runtime.

 ## Install
 ```sh